By Micah Lucas

 Assess Technical, Soft Skills Early

 During HR-related due diligence, it is important to establish what the acquiring entity will look like post-transaction.
 Will the larger entity require more sales and marketing professionals?
 Will the acquiring entity’s HR needs require inhouse HR functions?
-Which positions will be created, and will be eliminated?
+Which positions will be created or eliminated?
 Mapping the post-transaction HR structure in advance is critical during due diligence.
-A key activity of early due diligence effort should include developing a thorough understanding of each role in the post-transaction organization and what each role requires in terms of technical and “soft” skills.
+A key activity of early due diligence effort should include developing a thorough understanding of each role in the post-transaction organization and what each role requires in terms of skills, of which all may not be technical skills.
 Effectively communicating, having high emotional intelligence, taking an empathic approach, and being able to identify and resolve problems – characteristics which are collectively referred to as “soft skills” – help customer-facing staff build trusted relationships with customers.

 Additionally, looking at potential employees’ length of service can reveal insights about the organization’s collective strength of skill set, its ability to scale, and the estimated timeline for expansion.
 For example, pairing tenured skilled IT professionals with newly recruited staff can create balanced customer service teams as the buying organization expands.